Nikon Z6 vs Panasonic ZS200

 It is notable that the Z6 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the Z6 and the ZS200 are recent models that feature in their makers' current product line-up.
+Both the Z6 and the ZS200 are recent models that are part of the current product line-up.
 The ZS200 replaced the earlier Panasonic ZS100, while the Z6 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 Review summary: Nikon Z6 vs Panasonic ZS200

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Z6 and the Panasonic ZS200?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon Z6: